 Final Thoughts on Accountability vs Responsibility

-Accepting personal accountability can help you create significant and lasting changes in your life.
+Accepting personal accountability as a project manager or in your personal life can help you create significant and lasting changes in your life.
 And having an accountability partner can help boost your motivation and chances of success.

-Accept accountability for your responsibilities and your actions so you can live the life you want without having to rely on or wait for other people to do their part.
+Accept accountability for your responsibilities and actions so you can live the life you want without relying on or waiting for other people to do their part.